Author: Brad Date Posted:2 July 2019

 The inside of our Titan AV XLR cables are made up of a positive and negative wire surrounded by thread to ensure the wires inside don’t break if the cable is pulled harshly, this is perfect for installers that are running cables through the ceiling or tight spaces.
 All of this is then wrapped by a braided copper to shield against electromagnetic interference and then all of that is all held together by a conductive PVC to help reinforce all that shielding.

 As I said earlier, XLR is what they call a balanced cable.
 Inside an XLR cable there is a positive and negative wire, what happens is the signal sent through the cable is sent through both wires but at a different polarity, essentially cancelling each other out until it gets to the other end of the cable.
 It means that XLR is perfect to send mic level or line level signal over a long distance without getting outside noise and interference through the cable.
+If you'd like to know more about Titan AV XLR cables you can read what's inside an XLR cable blog.

 These cables are designed to take a low level and high impedance signal.
 What is it made of?
 Starting with a Single solid core oxygen-free copper 24 gauge wire, its then wrapped in its first dual layer conductive PVC shield, then surrounded by a braided copper ground wire and finally topped off with 2 layers of conductive PVC shield.
 So many layers, everybody loves parfait.